UtkarshRedd/Product-Popularity-Forecaster/README.md

 - Jinja2 - Template engine for Python
 - pmdarima - Time Series Forecasting

-Data is present in the datasets folder.
+- Dataset is present in the datasets folder.

-All machine learning utilities are present in the models folder.
+- All machine learning utilities are present in the models folder.
 Trained models for each city is present in pickle files in the models.sarimax.trained_models folder.

-config.py contains all the relevant configurable variables.
+- config.py contains all the relevant configurable variables.

-# Docker
+# Execution with Docker
-1. Build the docker file by running the command - docker build -t <name> .
+1. Build the docker file by running the command - "docker build -t `Docker Image Name` ."
-2. Run the docker file on port 5002 by running the command - docker run -p 5002:5002 <name>
+2. Run the docker file on port 5002 by running the command - "docker run -p 5002:5002 `Docker Image Name`"